bubonic/pimgupme/README.rst

 The resulting URLs are printed each on separate line, and copied to your clipboard with newlines in between.

+### Note

+The paperclip option does not currently work when creating thumbnails.
+If you would like this extra feature, please open up a issue for a new feature and I'll see what I can do.

 License
 -------